ScholarPeer: A Context-Aware Multi-Agent Framework for Automated Peer Review: Impact Statement

 \section{Impact Statement}

-This paper introduces a framework for automated peer review, a domain with significant potential for both positive and negative societal impact.
+This paper introduces \ours, an active verification framework for automated peer review—a domain with significant potential for both positive and negative societal impact.
 On the positive side, our work addresses the critical scalability crisis in scientific publishing.
-By reducing reviewer fatigue and providing deep, verifiable critiques, ScholarPeer aims to democratize access to high-quality feedback and accelerate scientific progress, particularly for authors who may not have access to senior mentorship.
+By operationalizing the rigorous stress-testing workflow of a senior researcher, \ours~ moves beyond passive text generation to provide deep, verifiable critiques.
+This aims to democratize access to high-quality, actionable feedback, accelerating scientific progress particularly for authors who may lack access to senior mentorship.

 However, we acknowledge several ethical risks associated with the deployment of automated evaluation systems: